zirroneous/ciat-lonbarde-diy/rollz 5/README.md

  https://www.bedbathandbeyond.com/store/product/squared-away-acacia-drawer-organizer/5610667/

  (you may need to slightly alter the perimeter dimensions for fit.)

- when you go to bed bath and beyond, undercover-like, for noise-synth parts, you have to hold your broadsword aloft and cry out "BEDBATHANDBEYOOOOONNNNDD!" in a death metal voice. i bet you didn't know that.

  some mods needed to original design for this panel:
   - aux inputs (green) for avdogs and gongs.